Electrical and Electronic Engineering MEng/BEng (Hons)

 For courses with Professional Placement, the fee for the placement year can be viewed in our Fees and Funding section.
 The placement fee published is for the relevant academic year stated in the table.
 This fee is subject to annual increases but will not increase by more than the fee caps as prescribed by the Office for Students or such other replacing body.

-* The fees shown above apply for Year 1 of the degree from 2025/26 onwards (fees may rise in line with inflation for future academic years).
-For full-time programmes of a duration of more than one academic year, the published fee is an annual fee, payable each year, for the duration of the programme.
+*The fees shown above apply for Year 1 of the degree from 2025/26 onwards (fees may rise in line with inflation for future academic years).
+For full-time programmes lasting more than one academic year, a tuition fee is payable for each academic year of the course.
 Your annual tuition fees cover your first attempt at all of the modules necessary to complete that academic year.
 A re-study of any modules will incur additional charges calculated by the number of credits.
 Home tuition fees may be subject to annual increases but will not increase by more than the fee caps as prescribed by the Office for Students or such other replacing body.
 Full-time taught International fees are subject to an annual increase and are published in advance for the full duration of the programme.

 Eligible UK students can apply to the Government for a tuition loan, which is paid direct to the University.
 This has a low interest-rate which is charged from the time the first part of the loan is paid to the University until you have repaid it.